PROFIT: Projection-based Test in Longitudinal Functional Data

 In this paper we propose a novel statistical procedure for testing whether the mean function varies over time in a longitudinally recorded functional data.
 The methodology accounts for the data dependence both over the time of the repeated visits, $t$, and the grid points at which the data profiles are observed, $s$.
 The idea is to represent the bivariate mean function $\mu(s, t)$ using a set of orthogonal basis functions along $s$ and coefficient functions that vary with $t$.
-Due to the orthogonality, when the data profiles are projected along each direction in part, the $t$-varying coefficients corresponding to $\mu(s,t)$ are equal to the mean of the data-projections.
+Due to the basis functions' orthogonality, when the data profiles are projected along each direction in part, the $t$-varying coefficients corresponding to $\mu(s,t)$ are equal to the mean of the data-projections.
 This allows us to approximate the original null hypothesis by a set of simpler null hypothesis about the $t$-varying coefficients and leverage the existing inferential methods available in longitudinal data literature to test each of these simpler hypotheses.

-We propose to use data-driven orthogonal basis functions obtained from the spectral decomposition of the so called ``marginal covariance'' function.
+We propose to use data-driven orthogonal basis functions obtained from the spectral decomposition of the so called `marginal covariance' function.
 Constructing the marginal covariance for longitudinal functional data \citep{chen2012modeling} has been discussed previously by \cite{park2015longitudinal} and \cite{chen2017modelling}.
-As a primary contribution of the paper, we develop a projection-based test for the time invariance of mean function and derive its asymptotic null distribution under mild conditions.
-The asymptotic null distribution has a similar form to the restricted likelihood ratio statistic established by \cite{crainiceanu2004likelihood}.
-The proposed test maintains the type I error rate, has an excellent power in finite sample and is computationally efficient.
+As a primary contribution of the paper, we develop a projection-based test for the time invariance of the mean function and derive its asymptotic distribution under the null hypothesis as well as under local alternative hypotheses.
+The asymptotic null distribution has a form similar to the restricted likelihood ratio statistic established by \cite{crainiceanu2004likelihood}.
+The proposed test maintains the Type-1 error rate, has excellent power in finite samples, and is computationally efficient.